na-na-hi/renget/archive/lcbguide.md

 ##Combat
 **1. Retries**
-You can give up (press the give up button) or lose (have all your Sinners die) in any battle and try again without penalty in most cases.
+You can give up (press the give up button) or lose (have all your Sinners die) in any battle and try again with minimal penalty in most cases.
 Giving up or losing a story node will make you lose 1 Enkephalin.
-If you lose a battle inside a Dungeon, you will have to retry with your remaining Sinners that weren't participating originally.
+Giving up or losing a Luxcavation will fully refund your Modules.
+If you lose a battle inside a Dungeon or the Refraction Railway, you will have to retry with your remaining Sinners that weren't participating originally.
 If you have no remaining Sinners, you will be forced to forfeit.

 If you lose in a Story Dungeon but have Sinners remaining, the Sinners who died will stay dead until you reach a checkpoint, at which point they will be revived.
-Sinners cannot be revived in Mirror Dungeons.
-In summary, press give up before you lose the battle.
+Sinners cannot be revived in Mirror Dungeons, but they can be revived in the current Refraction Railway.
+In summary, press give up before you lose the battle, or once any of your Sinners die.

 **2. Coins, Clashes, Offense & Defense Level**
 For each clash, every coin still available will be flipped at the same time, and every heads coin will add or decrease the total value, repeating until one side loses all of their coins.
 Be aware that some skills will decrease in value if you flip heads.
 The victor will use their remaining coins to attack.